longyyu/covid19-washtenaw/README.md

 ## Summary of Results

 * The modified SEIR model with a time-varying contact rate is able to capture the multiple peaks of the reported COVID-19 cases and create satisfactory simulations.
-* The mechanistic SEIR model outperforms the negative binomial benchmark, and is competitive with the ARMA benchmark.
+* The SEIR model outperforms the negative binomial benchmark, and is competitive with the ARMA benchmark.
 * The performance of the SEIR model might be improved if the strong weekly pattern in the data can be accounted for.

 <img src="pomp_cache/readme_global_simulation_results.png" alt="SEIR model simulation results with MLE" width="600px">